 I am familiar and experienced with working on a one to one basis with people presenting with a wide range of problems that beset them.
 Some people come into counselling with a clear idea of a particular issue they would like some help with.
 Others, only have a vague idea that there is an underlying unhappiness or are uncomfortable with their lives and not quite sure how best to deal with it, they only know they want help and in the first instance will contact me to arrange a consultation either over Zoom/ FaceTime etc or to see me face to face in my consultation room in Seaford.

 How I work

 The consultation is an opportunity to meet and to talk about what made you seek counselling, what expectations and hopes you have for undertaking counselling/psychotherapy.
-I will tell you if I think you are being unrealistic in your expectations or if I think that I am not able to help you with your particular issues and I may be able to refer you to someone more suitable.
+I will be honest with you if I think you are being unrealistic in your expectations or if I think that I am not able to help you with your particular issues and I may be able to refer you to someone more suitable.
 Whilst I don't offer advice and behaviour strategies I do believe in relating and engaging with people in a way that fosters and actively encourages an exploration of how needs are met and why people behave the way they do and to open the potential and possibilities of change.

 I work mainly psychodynamically which essentially looks at how your past influences your present.
 At our first meeting we are both assessing one another and the decision to begin work will usually be a mutual one.
 We will arrange some practical matters such as when we meet and the fee, and depending upon the issues or problem you wish to focus on we may also decide but it is not a given whether the work is short term or open ended.

 Counselling and psychotherapy is not easy, it requires committment, patience, courage, psychological insight and financial investment.